Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 - suffer from psycho-somatic symptoms

-Visit me in Berlin or online: Even if you’re not quite sure yet – feel free to book a session to get to know me, preferably using the form (green button below).
-Alternatively, leave a message on the answering machine (0170 491 68 36) – please include your name and telephone number!
+Visit me in Berlin or online: Even if you are not quite sure yet – feel free to book a session to get to know me via the form (green button below).

 → I offer accredited sessions for therapeutic self-awareness to colleagues in Somatic Experiencing (SE) training (Beginner I/II).

-→ If you are looking for trauma-informed team and organizational development, please get in touch (over 20 years of experience).
+→ If you are looking for trauma-informed team and organizational development, please contact me (over 20 years of experience).

 How do traumas arise?